dvt64/oi-eclipse/README.md

 How to build the Eclipse SDK
 ----------------------------

-To run a complete build, on your local machine, run the following commands.
+To run a complete build, on your local machine, run the following commands:
 ./scripts/solaris/build-solaris.sh

 # find the results in
-# oi-eclipse/products/eclipse-sdk/target/products/org.eclipse.sdk.ide/solaris/gtk/x86_64/eclipse
+oi-eclipse/products/eclipse-sdk/target/products/org.eclipse.sdk.ide/solaris/gtk/x86_64/eclipse
 ```

 Build requirements
 ------------------

 The build commands require the installation and setup of Java 17 or higher, Maven version 3.5.4 or higher.
 Extra dependencies: gcc, gnu-make, pkg-config, gtk3, cairo.

 How to run
 ----------